Inside Trump’s Tortured Search for a Winning Strategy in Afghanistan

 The first option, set out by McMaster in May, involves more troops and an open-ended commitment.
 It garners the most support in the administration and in Congress, but the president has so far failed to endorse it.
 The second option is some version of Prince’s security contractor proposal that involves scaling back U.S. troops, and the third is for a complete U.S. withdrawal, though no one in the White House is pushing for it.

 Trump has been keenly interested in at least some version of the second option, according to a senior administration official.
-This “middle option” draws on elements of Prince’s plan, and includes working with “regional warlords in tribal areas and to keep a minimal [counterterrorism] strike force, maintain minimal level of troops to mow the grass on terrorist groups, to do minimal [counterterrorism] strike,” the official said.
+This “middle option” draws on elements of Prince’s plan and includes working with “regional warlords in tribal areas and to keep a minimal [counterterrorism] strike force, maintain minimal level of troops to mow the grass on terrorist groups, to do minimal [counterterrorism] strike,” the official said.

-One twist on this proposal would see an expanded role for the Central Intelligence Agency in counterterrorism operations, but CIA Director Mike Pompeo has misgivings about that approach, according to a former government official familiar with the administration’s deliberations.
+One twist on this proposal would see an expanded role for the CIA in counterterrorism operations, but CIA Director Mike Pompeo has misgivings about that approach, according to a former government official familiar with the administration’s deliberations.

-However, another administration official said that a modified version of the first option, which proposes increasing troop levels up to 15,000, is the strategy being presented at Friday’s meeting at Camp David.
+However, another administration official said a modified version of the first option, which proposes increasing troop levels up to 15,000, is the strategy being presented at Friday’s Camp David meeting.
 The strategy also would change the U.S. relationship with Pakistan significantly.
 “The president thinks we’re being ripped off by Pakistan,” the administration official said.
-“He’s just pissed about this, the DoD view is it is a troubled relationship but we need logistics.”
+“He’s just pissed about this.
+The DoD view is it is a troubled relationship, but we need logistics.”

 The president wants to cut off all military aid to Pakistan.
 “That’s part of the strategy,” the official said.

 The Pentagon has already frozen support to Islamabad under the coalition support fund, which provides payments to Pakistan for supporting counterterrorism operations.
-In freezing payments, Mattis said that he couldn’t certify that Pakistan has taken sufficient actions against the Haqqani Network,” an insurgent group based in Afghanistan.
+In regards to freezing payments, Mattis said he couldn’t certify that Pakistan had taken sufficient actions against the Haqqani network, an insurgent group based in Afghanistan.

 Cutting off support for Pakistan would raise yet more problems, however.
 For years, both diplomats and generals have agreed that the only way to ensure the survival of the Afghan government and bring an end to the war is a negotiated settlement with the Taliban, which enjoys support from Pakistan.

 “The issue is the Taliban, and we’re not questioning what our counter-al Qaeda or our counter-ISIS mission is,” said a military official at U.S. Central Command, who asked not to be named.
 “The real question revolves around the Taliban and what our strategy is there.
-It’s similar to Yemen, where we have the authorities to fight AQAP but we don’t have a policy or strategy for the civil war with the Houthis and Iran’s involvement.… We don’t have anything.”
+It’s similar to Yemen, where we have the authorities to fight [al Qaeda in the Arabian Peninsula] but we don’t have a policy or strategy for the civil war with the Houthis and Iran’s involvement.… We don’t have anything.”

-The administration’s internal debate so far focused almost entirely on military operations and the training of Afghan forces, instead of a diplomatic strategy designed to lay the groundwork for an eventual peace deal with the Taliban.
-The Obama administration tried to promote peace talks, but its efforts foundered, partly because the Taliban concluded the United States was ready to withdraw its troops in Afghanistan.
+The administration’s internal debate has so far focused almost entirely on military operations and the training of Afghan forces, instead of a diplomatic strategy designed to lay the groundwork for an eventual peace deal with the Taliban.
+The Barack Obama administration tried to promote peace talks, but its efforts foundered, partly because the Taliban concluded the United States was ready to withdraw its troops in Afghanistan.

-Whichever military proposal wins out, the mining idea, remains a top priority for Trump.
-Commerce Secretary Wilbur Ross is currently conducting an overall assessment of mining opportunities in Afghanistan, while Secretary of State Rex Tillerson, the former head of ExxonMobil, is looking at whether the country would be stable enough for long-term American investments.
+Whichever military proposal wins out, the mining idea remains a top priority for Trump.
+Commerce Secretary Wilbur Ross is currently conducting an overall assessment of mining opportunities in Afghanistan, while Tillerson, the former head of ExxonMobil, is looking at whether the country would be stable enough for long-term American investments.

-Michael Silver, the chemical executive who pitched Trump on the idea, said Afghanistan’s mineral wealth could provide a similar boost to the one offered China during the 1990s.
-“When China opened to the world in the early ’90s under Deng’s policy of global engagement, the sale of minerals formed the backbone of their GDP growth,” Silver told FP.
+Silver, the chemical executive who pitched Trump on the idea, said Afghanistan’s mineral wealth could provide a similar boost to the one China experienced during the 1990s.
+“When China opened to the world in the early ’90s under Deng [Xiaoping]’s policy of global engagement, the sale of minerals formed the backbone of their GDP growth,” Silver told FP.

 The tantalizing idea that Afghanistan’s mineral potential could transform the country and save the fragile Kabul government has proved elusive.
-When he was commander of U.S.-led troops in Afghanistan in 2010-2011, Gen. David Petraeus used to tout Afghanistan’s mineral wealth as offering “stunning potential.”
-But Afghanistan lacks the infrastructure of roads, trains and bridges needed to extract the minerals, not to mention the security required to ensure private companies can operate safely.
+Gen. David Petraeus, who was commander of U.S.-led troops in Afghanistan in 2010-2011, touted the country’s mineral wealth as offering “stunning potential.”
+But Afghanistan lacks the infrastructure of roads, trains, and bridges needed to extract the minerals, not to mention the security required to ensure private companies can operate safely.

 Coveted rare-earth minerals in Afghanistan are located in Helmand province in the country’s southwest, most of which is now controlled by Taliban militants.
 Moreover, commodity prices for iron and copper have sharply declined in recent years, and the Afghan government has been accused of corruption in some of its mining ventures.

-Trump may want a deal that brings peace to Afghanistan, paving the way for economic opportunities, but it’s unclear how the White House believes it can persuade Kabul, regional powers and key players, including Pakistan, Iran, China and Russia, to help broker a peace agreement.
+Trump may want a deal that brings peace to Afghanistan, paving the way for economic opportunities, but it’s unclear how the White House believes it can persuade Kabul, regional powers, and key players — including Pakistan, Iran, China and Russia — to help broker a peace agreement.

-Stephen Biddle, the George Washington University professor, who has in the past advised several top military commanders in Afghanistan, said the idea that a war can be won outright on the battlefield or that a conflict ends when a regime is toppled can lead to policy disasters.
+Biddle, the George Washington University professor, who has in the past advised several top military commanders in Afghanistan, said the idea that a war can be won outright on the battlefield or that a conflict ends when a regime is toppled can lead to policy disasters.

 “Americans in general fundamentally misunderstand the process for ending wars,” he said.
-“Almost all wars end in negotiated settlements, some of them are just very imbalanced.”
+“Almost all wars end in negotiated settlements — some of them are just very imbalanced.”

 Kate Brannen contributed reporting to this article.